Children's Services Policies, Values and Principles

 Children's Services, together with their local authority colleagues as corporate parents, will work to secure the above measures, reflecting the Signs of Safety model, and by working to enable a child's own family including their wider family to meet their needs.
 They will facilitate services to support children and families consistent with the child's safety and well-being.

 Where a child cannot be cared for within his or her immediate family, strenuous efforts will be made to identify potential carers within the wider network of the child who are able and willing to meet the needs and best interests of the child.
 If continuing care within his/her family is not possible, every effort will be made to identify suitable alternative carers through other forms of permanence.
 Efforts to secure the child's future must be timely and avoid delay.
-Children's Services will ensure that permanence plans are made for all looked after children within 4 months of their becoming looked after.
+Children's Services will ensure that permanence plans are made for all cared for children within 4 months of their becoming looked after.

 Children's Services will ensure that children who are looked after are placed in properly approved placements, suitable to meet their needs and that, wherever possible and appropriate, siblings are placed together.
 They will be placed in a family placement unless there are assessed reasons why residential care or an alternative type of placement is the better option.
 Time with their birth family should be promoted, and where required, supported, except where this may be contrary to the child's best interests.